ulestrange/iot2018/README.md

 # iot2018
-Repo for IOT work in 2018
+## This is where I will store examples for the class in 2018.